nc9/policies/privacy.md

 ## Who can participate?

-Participation in research is open to anyone 18 years older.
+Participation in research is open to anyone 18 years and older.

 ## Contact